13 Best Places to Visit in Bruges: What’s Worth Your Time (and What’s Not)

 And here on the left, the cholera door

-We didn’t like the Bruges boat tour as much as the one in Ghent, but it’s still a really nice way to spend half an hour.
+We didn’t like the Bruges boat tour as much as the one in Ghent, but it’s still a really nice way to spend 30 minutes.

-A little boat takes you through the canals of Bruges and the multi-language guide tells you all about the history and stories of Bruges.
+little boat takes you through the canals of Bruges and the entertaining, multi-language guide tells you all about the history and stories of Bruges.
+It’s a staple canal tour and definitely belongs on any list of fun things to do in Bruges.

 When you pass by the back of St. John’s Hospital (now an art gallery), you’ll notice a red back door.
 Then you’ll notice that the back door leads directly out into the water of the canal.
 And your guide will proceed to tell you that that door was used to throw out dead bodies from the hospital.